ibm-cloud-docs/vpc/bare_metal_server_profile.md

 For more information about profile families, see [Instance Profiles](/docs/vpc?topic=vpc-profiles).

-Profiles of bare metal servers fall into the "Balanced" profile family as their "vCPU : Memory" ratios is "1:4".
+Bare metal server profiles are in the "Balanced" profile family because their "vCPU : Memory" ratios is "1:4".

 ## Profiles of Bare Metal for VPC
 {: #bare-metal-servers-profile-list}